 - 1 tablespoon sherry vinegar

-- Place the chicken breasts into a gallon-size Ziploc bag.
-Using a meat mallet, a rolling pin, or a wine bottle, pound the chicken breasts through the plastic until they are 1/2 inch thick.
-(This takes a few minutes – be careful not to pound so hard you tear the meat.)
+- Place the chicken breasts into a gallon-size Ziplock bag.
+Using a meat mallet, a rolling pin, or a wine bottle, pound the chicken breasts through the plastic until they are ½-inch thick.
+(Be careful not to pound so hard you tear the meat.)

 - In a small measuring cup, whisk together the lemon juice, 3 tablespoons olive oil, 1 teaspoon salt and ½ teaspoon pepper.
 Pour marinade into the bag with the chicken, seal, and refrigerate for 1 hour.